tylertms/vkrt/README.md

 # vkrt
-This is a minimal, functional implementation of the Vulkan ray tracing pipeline, written in C. It features an interactive, resizable window using GLFW, and a simple GUI integration using ImGui.
+This is a lightweight, functional implementation of the Vulkan ray tracing pipeline, written in C. It features an interactive, resizable window using GLFW, and a simple GUI integration using ImGui.

 ## Requirements
 This project is not limited to any GPU or OS.
 However, your GPU must meet the following requirements: